atav32/zhihu-stat-py/README.md

 zhihu-stat
 ==========

-Displays a Zhihu user's stats by crawling her/his questions and answers
+Retrieves a Zhihu user's stats by crawling her/his questions and answers with Scrapy